carrot/sprout-static-cms/readme.md

 # sprout-static-cms

 A sprout template for creating a static CMS in Roots using Contentful and Bitballoon.
+Read our [blog post](http://carrot.is/coding/static_cms) for more context.

 ### Installation